SohanRoyston/Portfolio-Website/README.md

 ﻿# HTML-Projects
-These are personal and educational codes.
+These are mypersonal and educational codes.